 If you have Safari on the left and Notes on the right, for example, you can switch sides for Safari and Notes, but you can't switch Safari for Maps or Notes for Messages.
 All you can do is destroy the Split View and create another using a different combination of apps.
 That is, once you reclaim whichever of the apps went full screen instead of returning to its previous state...

-What I'd love to see is a mechanic where, if you hold down the green button again, its window shrinks back down to the chooser, and you can pick a different window to take its place in the Split View.
+That works great on multitouch.
+What I'd love to see on Mac is a mechanic where, if you hold down the green button again, its window shrinks back down to the chooser, and you can pick a different window to take its place in the Split View.

-Nailing the interaction would be tricky, and there may well be another, much better, way of doing it already in the works.
+Nailing the interaction would be tricky, and there may well be another, much better way of doing it already in the works.
+Potentially for years now.
 I'd just love for it to work.

-Split View has become a frequent companion of mine on the new MacBook.
+Split View has become a frequent companion of mine on the MacBook and MacBook Pro.
 With a few more tweaks, it would not only be more frequent but more constant.

 Hopefully, Apple has something in the works for WWDC 2018, and the next generation of macOS, next June.